Generated at: 2026-05-16 10:04:09

 5. Differences in Collaboration with Other Departments

-The fifth difference is in how they collaborate with other departments.
+The fifth difference is the method of collaboration with other departments.

-The primary role of telemarketing is to acquire and hand over appointments.
-While there is collaboration when handing over to the sales department, there is generally no other involvement.
+The primary role of telemarketing is appointment acquisition and handover.
+While there is collaboration when handing over to the sales department, there is generally no involvement beyond that.
 The purpose of telemarketing is to generate new opportunities, and since it does not involve follow-ups with customers, it often functions as a standalone organization.

 In inside sales, close involvement with the sales department is essential.
-It does not end with handing over a prospect to the sales department; for prospects who are not yet ready to close, they are returned to inside sales for further nurturing before being handed over again.
-Through this cycle, the goal is to improve the quality of prospects and the probability of closing deals.
+It does not end with handing over a lead; for leads that do not easily reach the closing stage, they are returned to inside sales for further nurturing before being handed over again.
+Through this cycle, the goal is to improve lead quality and the probability of closing deals.

 Benefits of Introducing Inside Sales